LUCYAGB/AfriBrit-Cuisines/README.md

  This section contains a form where users can put their details to enable them book a table for present or future visits.

+ ### Accessibility

+ I tried while building the website to make it as accessible as possible.
+This was achieved by:

+* Using semantic HTML.
+* Using descriptive alt attributes on images on the site.
+* Providing information for screen readers where there are icons used and no texts.
+* Ensuring menus are accessible by marking the current page as active.

+___

+## Technologies used

+### Languages Used

+* HTML
+* css

+### Frameworks & Libraries Used

+* Git - For version control.
+* Github - To save and store the files for the website.
+* Google Fonts - To import the fonts used on the website.
+* Font Awesome - For the icons on the website.
+* Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling
+* [Amiresponsive?](https://ui.dev/amiresponsive) To show the website image on a range of devices.